GeneralFusion/gf_mqtt_client/README.md

-# MQTT CoAP Module Documentation
+# GF MQTT Client

-This module provides a Python-based implementation for MQTT communication inspired by the CoAP protocol, designed for asynchronous operations and potential microcontroller compatibility (e.g., Arduino).
-It includes a flexible payload structure to support general messaging and a get-request interaction model.
+A Python client library for MQTT communication inspired by the CoAP protocol.
+This library provides both asynchronous and synchronous interfaces for building robust MQTT-based applications with a request-response pattern, designed for IoT device communication and microcontroller compatibility.

+## Features

+- **Dual API**: Full async/await support with `MQTTClient` and blocking operations with `SyncMQTTClient`
+- **CoAP-inspired Protocol**: Request-response messaging pattern over MQTT with typed payloads
+- **Type Safety**: Pydantic-based payload validation and type checking
+- **Extensible Handlers**: Customizable request and response processing pipelines
+- **Exception Hierarchy**: Rich error handling with CoAP-style response codes
+- **Cross-platform**: Windows asyncio compatibility handling included

 ## Python Compatibility
 This library has been tested on: